Nick-Tallguy/Nick-Tallguy.github.io/_posts/0450-10-20-buildings-tracing_en -1.md

 Points to note;

+- To finish tracing an area, double click on the last point,
-- If the building should have square corners, make sure you trace it with square corners, or use the tool to square the corners.
+- If the building should have square corners, make sure you trace it with square corners, or use the tool to square the corners (shortcut **q**).
 - Make sure you tag!
 - Size matters - *population estimates are based on the cumulative building area in a given area*,
 - the right size building the right way round will help people locate their village,